 Explorer Post 50 is a coed program for students, ages 14-20, who have completed the 8th grade.
 Membership is limited and requires the completion of an application, an interview, and participation in training sessions before being accepted into the program.
 Note that this is an unpaid internship.

-Not able to participate in the 2020 and are interested in the 2021 season?
-Please complete this interest form and we will contact you in January 2021 about the Open House and online applications for the 2021 season.
+Interested in learning more and potentially becoming part of the television crew?
+Please complete this interest form and we will contact you when the next Open House is scheduled and online application is available for the next season.